dvenor/salesforcefoundation.github.io/_posts/2014-05-22-introducing-bootstrap-sf1.markdown

 title:    "Introducing Bootstrap SF1"
 author:   Ryan Foster
 date:     2014-05-22 12:00:00
+excerpt:  "We have lots of projects and a small team.
+We love Bootstrap because it allows our entire team to easily and rapidly prototype and build responsive UI.
+We also love the SFDC styleguide for Salesforce1 apps for its great look and feel.
+Wouldn't it be awesome if the two were merged?
+Well, that's the goal of Bootstrap SF1: to blend Bootstrap easy with Salesforce1 awesome."
 ---
+*UDPATE 8/6/2014*: There has been some discussion here, and with folks over at the company (we are not in fact the same organization), about this project and how it relates to the SFDC styleguide.
+After rereading this post I also realized that I should have made a few things more clear:

+  * The SFDC Styleguide is excellent work.
+  * The fine people who created the SFDC Styleguide have different requirements than I might, which explains many of their design decisions.
+  * This project is *NOT* a replacement for the SFDC Styleguide, our goal is to make the process of keeping this in-sync with the styleguide fluid and automatic.
+But the truth will always be in the SFDC Styleguide.

+I have also gone ahead and updated a little of the content in this post to better reflect the purpose and sentiment behind the project.

+Have fun!

+Ryan

+*END UDPATE*

 We have lots of projects and a small team.
 We love Bootstrap because it allows our entire team to easily and rapidly prototype and build responsive UI.
 We also love the SFDC styleguide for Salesforce1 apps for its great look and feel.
 Wouldn't it be awesome if the two were merged?
 Well, that's the goal of [Bootstrap SF1](http://developer.salesforcefoundation.org/bootstrap-sf1/): to blend Bootstrap easy with Salesforce1 awesome.

 Bootstrap SF1 is a theme for Bootstrap that aims for general consistency with the SFDC styleguide.
 Why?
 So that we can quickly build apps for Salesforce1.
 But we aren't trying to match the styleguide exactly because we have some more diverse needs (and have our own opinions).
 Our projects are diverse and may be deployed as Visualforce pages for use in Salesforce1 or in the standard UI for both mobile and desktop.
 We also deploy projects out on Heroku from time to time.
 We also need the base theme to be easy to extend and maintain and need it to be easier to wield than the styles in the styleguide.